 - Neighborhood BBQ at the club on July 4th!
 Pool open 11-5:54 and lunch served from 1-3….remember to bring a side dish or dessert.
 If you bring guests they must follow Glenbrook rules.

-- The pool is open daily 12-6:45pm.
+- The pool summer hours are: open daily 12-6:45pm.
 Remember that you are required to show your membership cards every time you go on the pool deck so stop by the office and fill out a Membership Card Request Form.
-If you should lose your card there is a $2.00 replacement fee.
+If you should lose your card there is a $2.00 replacement fee

 - Late night swims are every Friday night from 8:15-9:45pm.

 BREA GLENBROOK CLUB

 Updated April 2019

 1. The Brea Glenbrook Club ("Association") pool, wading pool and pool area (collectively, the "Pool Facilities") are for the exclusive use of owners and residents in the Association and are not for the use of the general public or uninvited guests.
 A form of identification must be presented to the Association’s Staff before entry is permitted into the Pool Facilities.